iqbalyarkhan/old-website/content/2020-01-26--Binary-Search-Trees.md

 **Write a program that takes as input a binary tree and checks if the tree satisfies the BST property.**

-The only logical way to solve this problem is to test for the BST property and check to see if it holds for each node.
+Approach 1: An obvious way to solve this problem is to test for the BST property and check to see if it holds for each node.
 The BST property is that a root's value must be greater than ALL its children in the left subtree and less than ALL its children in the right subtree.

 Therefore, for each rooted tree, find the max in left tree, let's call it `leftMax` and find the max in right tree and let's call it `rightMax`.
 Now make sure that this equality holds:
 $$$